top of page

 One issue was that students with Self-Contained classifications on their Individualized Education Programs (IEPs) instead were included in CTT classes.
 What does this mean?
 Self-Contained (SC) indicates that students must be taught in classes of no more than 15 students.
 (SC more recently is referred to as Small Class.)
 However, in most cases, high school teachers and administrators work with these students and their parents or guardians to transition the students into larger, integrated classrooms, called Integrated Co-Teaching (ICT), where students with IEPs learn alongside general education students and there are two teachers, one certified in the specific subject area (usually math, English, science, or social studies) and the other certified in Special Education.
 (ICT until recently was called CTT, for Collaborative Team Teaching, as the High School Superintendent called it.)
 This is done primarily because by the time students reach high school they must begin preparing for life after graduation, and the real world usually does not allow for self-contained living or working conditions, so moving students to a less restrictive environment generally makes good developmental sense.
 Also, although technically all New York City schools are required to provide whichever mandated services are listed on a student’s IEP, in truth not all schools, and particularly not all small schools, receive funding sufficient to serve students with SC classifications, due to the smaller class sizes that necessitate adding additional classes to the school-wide schedule.

 The other issue was that students with Special Education Teacher Support Services (SETSS) mandates were not being serviced.
 SETSS means students receive specially designed, non-credit-bearing instruction in small groups, beyond regular classes.
 Again, implementation can be a challenge for new, small schools with limited resources.
-However, in both cases – fulfilling SC and SETSS mandates – as the report indicates, and my documentation supports, I collaborated with teachers and DOE central offices through a formal grievance process to ensure that the issues were officially resolved.
+However, in both cases – fulfilling SC and SETSS mandates – as the report indicates, and my documentation supports, I collaborated with teachers and DOE central offices through a formal process to ensure that the issues were officially resolved.
 These efforts included revising student IEPs as noted above to indicate a less restrictive environment, shifting funds in the school budget to hire an additional Special Education teacher, and seeking placement at other schools for two students we felt would continue to benefit from SC.
 I am proud of those undertakings and the successful results.
 A summary of the steps I took, with related emails, is included in the appendix (pages 2-25).

 2. Ordered staff members to refrain from notifying School Safety Agents when students fought.